-Descriptions of Key Audit Matter How we addressed the matter in our audit We addressed the Key Audit Matter as follows :- We obtained assurance over the appropriateness of the management's assumptions applied in calculating the value of the inventories and related provisions and management assertion regarding existence and ownership by:- Completed a walkthrough of the inventory valuation process and assessed the design and implementation of the key controls addressing the risk. accounting policies in note 1 to the consolidated financial Verifying the effectiveness of key inventory controls operating over inventories; statements, inventories are carried at the lower of cost and net realisable value.
-As a result, the management applies judgment in determining the appropriate provisions for obsolete stock based upon a detailed analysis of old inventory, net realisable value below cost based upon future plans for sale of inventory.
-Comparing the net realisable value to the cost price of inventories to check for completeness of the associated provision.
-Reviewing the historical accuracy of inventory provisioning and the level of inventory write-offs during the year.
-Re-computing provisions recorded to verify that they are in line with the Company policy.
-8. Our Observation: Based on the audit procedures performed we did not identify any material exceptions in the Inventory valuation and existence.
+We obtained assurance over the appropriateness of the management's assumptions applied in calculating the value of the inventories and related provisions and management assertion regarding existence and ownership by:-

+- Completed a walkthrough of the inventory valuation process and assessed the design and implementation of the key controls addressing the risk. - Verifying the effectiveness of key inventory controls operating over inventories; - 3.
+Reviewing the physical verification documents related to inventories conducted during the year. - Verifying for a sample of individual products that costs have been correctly recorded. - Comparing the net realisable value to the cost price of inventories to check for completeness of the associated provision. - Reviewing the historical accuracy of inventory provisioning and the level of inventory write-offs during the year. - Re-computing provisions recorded to verify that they are in line with the Company policy. - Our Observation:

+Based on the audit procedures performed we did not identify any material exceptions in the Inventory valuation and existence.